algorand/go-algorand/docs/participation_key_lifecycle.md

 signing.

-Given a set of participation keys, and a signed key registration transaction, an algod node can be configured to participation in the consensus protocol.
+Given a set of participation keys, and a signed key registration transaction, an algod node can be configured to participate in the consensus protocol.
 For each round a single-use key is used to verify the authenticity of messages.

 ## Key Creation

 Keys can be created with **goal** or **algokey**.
-There are a number of shortcuts and helpers, especially in **goal**, which wont be covered here.
+There are a number of shortcuts and helpers, especially in **goal**, which won't be covered here.

 Required parameters are as follows:
 * **First**: the first round the keys will be valid for.